Data Protection Information

 • Address

-• Payment data (only for events with costs and depending on the payment method you choose)
+• Payment information (only for events that require payment and depending on the method of payment you select)

-Any other mandatory data are marked as such (e.g. with *).
-Besides, other data may often be entered voluntarily.
+Any other mandatory data are marked as such (e.g., with *).
+Often, additional information can be provided voluntarily.

-The processing of the mandatory data is carried out in order to identify you as a participant of the event, to reserve the participation place as well as to establish or implement the contract on participation with you and to provide you with information on the event before, during and after the event in order to enable you to participate optimally and to enable us to plan and guarantee a smooth course of events.
-If we collect your payment data for events with costs, we will need this data to bill the participation fee.
-The provision of voluntary data enables us to plan and carry out the event in accordance with your interests.
+The purpose of processing the mandatory data is to identify you as event participant, to reserve a spot for you as well as to establish and implement a contractual relationship regarding your participation, and to provide you before, during and after the event with information that will optimize your participation, and to help us plan and ensure a smooth event experience.
+If we collect your payment information for events that require payment, those data are needed to process the registration fee.
+Voluntary data allow us to plan and conduct the event based on participants’ interest.

 We store the data we collect in the context of event registrations for 6 months unless you have consented to a longer storage period under Art.
 6 (1) lit. a GDPR.